Dhoondh Legi Manzil Humein: Plot

 Alka's brother Abhishek get involved with a young woman named Nandini who is from a middle-class family.
 NNT does not accept the relationship between Abhishek and Nandini.
 NNT wants his son to marry someone whose family can finance Abhishek's political career.
-So NNT wants Abhishek to marry the princess of Kushalghar Province, Gauri.
+So NNT wants Abhishek to marry the princess of Kushalgarh Province, Gauri.
 After Abhishek-Nandini's relationship become public Nandini's father Dubbey Ji goes to NNT to talk about the couple's marriage.
 NNT accepts Dubbey Ji's proposal and assures him that he will announce about the marriage soon.
 In the day of NNT's marriage anniversary function in front of all guests and journalists instead of Nandini's name NNT announces Gauri's name as the bride of Abhishek in presence of Nandini and her Father.
 After being humiliated Mr. Dubbey fixes Nandini's marriage with Gopal, who is the son of his friend.
 Abhishek and Chander goes to Gopal to tell him not to marry Nandini.
 An angry Abhishek hurt Gopal in the middle of the road.
 Returning home NNT tells them that Gopal is dead.
 Nandini's father Mr. Dubey lodged a complaint at the police station against Abhishek as the culprit of Gopal's murder.
 But on NNT's instruction, the police officer writes Chander's name everywhere in the complaint instead of Abhishek.
 After this incident Nandini and her father leaves the city.
 On the other hand Alka feels that Chander has no future in her father's Indians People Party (IPP).
 In IPP, Chander is always exploited so she takes him to the opposition: RJM (Rastrya Janta Morcha).
 The leader of RJM is young lady, Aarti.

 After Nandini left, Abhishek agrees to marry Gauri.
 The marriage takes place, but there is no husband-wife relationship between the two.
 On the day of Rasui puja the relationship between Alka and Chander get revealed to the Tiwari family, neither NNT nor Abhishek supports their relationship.
 NNT tells Chander never to dare to keep any relationship with Alka.

 Abhishek tries to make him busy in politics.
 But just before the election, a circular come which states on the basis of the Women's Reservation Bill the seat of Kishanganj constituency get reserved for women.
 A frustrated Abhishek get lost in the world of alcohol and nightlife.
 This news also breaks NNT's dream too and being unable to withstand the shocking news he get a heart attack.
 Though Alka was not at all interested in politics but for the shake of her family and Chander's sheer persuasion insists Alka to take a decision that she will contest the Vidhan Sabha Election from Kishanganj for IPP.
 Alka get elected as MLA of Kishanganj, defeating her nearest contestant Aarti.
 But she became a puppet of her father and brother.